Movatterモバイル変換

 Main article:Quileute Tribal School

-Stephenie Meyer'sTwilight series featuresJacob Black and otherwerewolf characters, all fictional members of the Quileute tribe and residents of La Push.
+Stephenie Meyer'sTwilight series featuresJacob Black and otherwerewolf characters, all fictional members of the Quileute Tribe and residents of La Push.
 It has been heavily criticized for its negative depiction of native people, their culture and the incorrect telling of the Quileute stories.
-The Quileute tribe received no compensation fromTwilight, despite their name and culture being appropriated.
-TheBurke Museum created a website to combat all the misconceptions and educate fans about the truth of the Quileute tribe.[23]
+The Quileute Tribe received no compensation fromTwilight, despite their name and culture being appropriated.[31]
+TheBurke Museum created a website in collaboration with the Quileute Tribe,Truth versus Twilight, to combat misconceptions and educate fans about the truth of the Quileute.[32]

 HistorianDaniel Immerwahr posits that the Fremen inFrank Herbert'sDune are based on Herbert's interactions with Henry Martin, or Han-daa-sho, a fisherman who lived on the Quileute reservation in La Push, Washington.[33]